Utility Theory of Synthetic Data Generation: Introduction

+An important aspect of evaluating the quality of synthetic data is assessing the generalization ability of downstream tasks trained from synthetic data, i.e., learning utility.
+Specifically, \citet{jordon2022synthetic} posed two research questions concerning the utility of synthetic data when used for downstream tasks: \begin{itemize}[leftmargin=1.5cm, itemindent=1cm] \item[\textbf{Question 1}]: When do models trained on synthetic data perform comparably to those trained on real data? \item[\textbf{Question 2}]: When is the model comparison of models trained on synthetic data consistent with that of models trained on real data? \end{itemize}

+In this context, the learning utility of synthetic data lies in two key aspects.
+First, models trained on synthetic data exhibit similar generalization performance as those trained on real data, ensuring \textit{consistent generalization}.
+Second, the performance ranking of models trained on synthetic data align with those trained on real data, providing \textit{consistent model comparison}.
+Intuitively, both consistent generalization and consistent model comparison are less stringent requirements for synthetic data compared to requiring synthetic data to approximate real data in distribution.
+In Figure \ref{fig:UF}, we present a classification example as an illustration.
+This example shows that classifiers trained on two datasets with different underlying feature distributions can still be the same, ensuring consistent generalization.
+This motivates us to theoretically understand how a synthetic data algorithm affects the generalization of models trained from synthetic data and what properties a synthetic data algorithm should possess to ensure two types of learning utility.
-With this context, this paper aims to theoretically understand how a synthetic data algorithm affects the generalization performance of models learned from synthetic data, and explicates what properties a synthetic data algorithm should possess for generating a good synthetic dataset for a downstream learning task.
-We consider a common utility metric \citep{hittmeir2019utility,el2021evaluating} used in existing empirical studies of synthetic data generation, which is defined as the absolute difference between the generalization errors on unobserved future data between the models estimated from original and synthetic datasets.
-The rationale behind this utility metric is that a good synthetic dataset should produce a model with comparable performance as the original dataset.

-To study how synthetic data algorithms affect the behavior of the proposed utility metric, we establish explicit analytic bounds for the utility metrics in both regression (Theorem \ref{UboundR}) and classification (Theorem \ref{UboundC}).
-Specifically, the analytic bounds decompose the utility metrics into four major components, including the estimation error in the downstream learning task, the quality of synthetic features, the estimation of the regression function, and model specification in the downstream learning task.
+To address \textbf{Question 1}, we consider a general utility metric \citep{hittmeir2019utility,el2021evaluating}, which is defined as the absolute difference between the generalization performances on real test data between the models learned from the real and synthetic datasets.
+The rationale behind this utility metric is that a good synthetic dataset should produce a model with comparable performance to the real dataset.
+In theory, we establish explicit bounds for the utility metric in the classification setting (Theorem \ref{Thm:UTBmore}).
+Specifically, the analytic bound is decomposed into three major components, including the quality of the synthetic features (fidelity to the feature), the estimation of the regression function (estimation of the relationship), and the specification of the model in the downstream learning task.
 This decomposition enables us to identify key aspects that synthetic data algorithms should prioritize when generating high-quality synthetic datasets for downstream learning tasks.